 Step 1: Choosing the Right Structure

-Choosing the correct legal structure is crucial for limiting liability, optimizing taxes, and ensuring your partnership’s long-term success.
+Choosing the correct legal structure is crucial for limiting liability, optimising taxes, and ensuring your partnership’s long-term success.

 Factors to Consider: